jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 when Ruby Sleet and Diamond Sleet compromised two arms manufacturing companies based in
-Germany and Israel from November 2022 to January
-1\.
-This suggests the North Korean government is assigning multiple cyber groups to meet high\- priority collection requirements to improve the countrys military capabilities.
+Germany and Israel from November 2022 to January 2023\.
+This suggests the North Korean government is assigning multiple cyber groups to meet high\- priority collection requirements to improve the country’s military capabilities.
 Since January 2023, Diamond Sleet has also compromised defense firms in Brazil, Czechia, Finland, Italy, Norway, and Poland.
 North Korea targeting of national defense industries
-KLMNAPBOCDEFGHIJ
+K
+L
+M
+N
+A
+P
+B
+O
+C
+D
+E
+F
+G
+H
+I
+J
 14% Russia
 3% Brazil
 10% United States